Background to the appointment

 Main purpose of the role

-Interviews will be held in York on: 11 October 2018
+Interviews will be held in York on a date to be confirmed

 The University of York is a member of the Russell Group of research-intensive UK universities.
 The recent Research Excellence Framework (REF) confirmed the position of the University among the leading institutions in the UK for research.
 The proportion of research activity of world-leading, 4* status is among the highest of any UK university, and York is rated tenth out of 155 higher education institutions for the impact of its research.
 The Department of Health Sciences is a multi-disciplinary department with an international reputation for excellence in applied health research.